Noal Cohen's Jazz History Website

 Perkins played with a compelling swing which was sometimes reminiscent of his contemporary, Hampton Hawes.
 He was also a fine composer, contributing such hard bop gems as Grooveyard, Mia (Way Cross Town) and Carl's Blues.
 Sadly, he recorded only one complete LP under his own name, a trio session for the Dootone label.
 There are known to exist privately recorded tapes of the duo of Perkins and Leroy Vinnegar at Sherry's Piano Bar in Los Angeles and I would appreciate any information on these recordings.

-Many thanks to Anthony Barnett, Mark Cantor, Ed Chaplin, Michael Fitzgerald, Steven Harris, Jim Harrod, Guy Kopelowicz, Bob McCaffery, Horst Moller, Adam Turner, Graham Tarn, Geoff Wheeler, Patrick Hiltenbrand, Pierre-Marie Le Conte, Peter Mansell and Kent Glenn for providing valuable information on Perkins' recordings.
+Many thanks to Anthony Barnett, Mark Cantor, Ed Chaplin, Michael Fitzgerald, Steven Harris, Jim Harrod, Guy Kopelowicz, Bob McCaffery, Horst Moller, Adam Turner, Graham Tarn, Geoff Wheeler, Patrick Hiltenbrand, Pierre-Marie Le Conte, Peter Mansell, Bob Sunenblick and the late Kent Glenn for providing valuable information on Perkins' recordings.

 Please email me with any additions, corrections or comments.